-The participants rated their stress levels and reported on their feelings about the tasks before, during and after each of the activities.
+To check if cannabis can relieve stress, the participants rated their stress levels and reported on their feelings about the tasks before, during and after each of the activities.
 Blood pressure, heart rate, and cortisol (the so-called stress hormone) were also measured at specific intervals.

 The participants who received the lowest dose of THC, 7.5 milligrams (or about one puff’s worth), reported they experienced less stress after the psychosocial tests than those that were given a placebo.
 Their stress levels also dissipated quicker afterwards.